fyzanshaik/Password-Generator/README.md

 ## Acknowledgements

-This application was developed by [Your Name].
-Special thanks to [Contributor Name] for their contributions and ideas.
+This application was developed by Faizan Shaik.

 ---